zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 ### Limitations {#limitations}

-The current scope of the module is focused on text and image generation, as well as embeddings and knowledgebase use cases.
+The current scope of the module is focused on text and image generation, as well as embeddings and knowledge base use cases.

 ### Dependencies {#dependencies}